kashing1999/notes/java.md

 - Constructor of an object can be referenced by itself using `this()`
 - Constructor of superclass can be referenced by using `super()`
 - Super class constructors must always be called first
-- If no super class constructor is invoked explicitly, the compiler puts super() as the first statement in the subclass constructor.
+- If no super class constructor is invoked explicitly, the compiler puts super() as the first statement in the subclass constructor
 ---
 ## Java Access Modifiers
 #### Public
 - A variable, method or class that is public means that any class can access it